EduardoLPP/Curso-Analise-e-Levantamento-de-Requisitos-de-Software/README.md

    Discusses how to align requirements management with both agile and traditional development methodologies.

 ## Learning Objectives

-Upon completing this course, participants will be able to:

 - Understand the importance of software requirements in project success.
 - Apply effective elicitation techniques to identify stakeholders' needs.